SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)

 If you are not happy that the concerns are being managed and that your child is still not making progress you should contact the SENCO or Headteacher.

-If your child has a Statement of special educational need or an Education, Health and Care plan (EHCP) you and your child will also be able to share your views at the Annual Review.×
+If your child has an Education, Health and Care plan (EHCP) you and your child will also be able to share your views at the Annual Review.×

 6. How does St. John’s ensure the teaching staff are appropriately trained to support my child’s special educational needs and/or disability?